Querying Transformer (Q-Former) in BLIP-2 improves Image-Text Generation in E-Commerce Applications

 A small glimpse of this app is that it allows users to upload any image and answer questions about it.

-, has introduced BLIP-2, which has addressed the challenges faced by BLIP.
+The successor of BLIP, Salesforce, has introduced BLIP-2, which has addressed the challenges faced by BLIP.
 Salesforce AI Research has revamped the pre-training objectives from BLIP (Bootstrapping Language Image Pre-training) for vision-and-language representation learning.

-AI Research Team, paves the way for multimodal ChatGPT-like models, a new technique for pre-training visual-language models in a cost-efficient manner despite having significantly fewer trainable parameters.
+Zero-shot image-to-text generation, BLIP-2 from Salesforce AI Research Team, paves the way for multimodal ChatGPT-like models, a new technique for pre-training visual-language models in a cost-efficient manner despite having significantly fewer trainable parameters.
 The key challenge in using a frozen LLM is aligning visual features to the text space.

 Motivation: